collerek/ormar/README.md

 And what's a better name for python ORM than snakes cabinet :)

+**If you like ormar remember to star the repository in [github](https://github.com/collerek/ormar)!**

+The bigger community we build, the easier it will be to catch bugs and attract contributors ;)

 ### Documentation

 Check out the [documentation][documentation] for details.